ssato/python-anyconfig/docs/introduction.rst

 python-anyconfig provides very simple and unified APIs to process configuration files in various formats:

-- anyconfig.load() to load configuration files and return a dict-like object represents configuration itself loaded
+- anyconfig.load() to load configuration files and return a dict-like object represents loaded configuration
 - anyconfig.loads() to load configuration from a string just like json.loads does
 - anyconfig.dump() to dump a configuration file from a dict or dict-like object represents configuration
 - anyconfig.dumps() to dump a configuration string from a dict or dict-like object represents configuration
 - anyconfig.validate() to validate configuration loaded with anyconfig.load() with JSON schema [#]_ (object) also loaded with anyconfig.load(). anyconfig.load() may help loading JSON schema file[s] in any formats anyconfig supports.
-- anyconfig.gen_schema() to generate a JSON schema object for given configuration file[s] to validate it/them later.
+- anyconfig.gen_schema() to generate a minimum JSON schema object to validate given configuration file[s] later.

-It enables to load a configuration file and configuration files in various formats in the same manner, and in some cases, even there is no need to take care of the actual format of configuration file[s] like the followings:
+It enables to load configuration file[s] in various formats in the same manner, and in some cases, even there is no need to take care of the actual format of configuration file[s] like the followings:

 .. code-block:: python